Home > Sydney Property Market

 Rezoning

 To ease supply pressures, the NSW Government has announced widespread rezoning across Sydney, particularly around major transport hubs, to facilitate the delivery of a substantial number of new dwellings, predominantly apartments.
-The objective is to alleviate the region’s housing shortage by shifting large tracts of land from low-density to medium- and high-density use.
+The objective is to alleviate the region’s housing shortage by shifting large tracts of land from low density to medium and high density use.

 Unsurprisingly, the proposals have generated concern and uncertainty within affected communities, with many awaiting clarity as the finer details of the rezoning process are finalised.